Topic Progress:

 Instance:

-Sophia invests $1,000 in a savings account with a 5% annual interest rate that compounds.
+Sophia invests $1,000 in a savings account at a 5% annual interest rate, compounded.
 At the end of the first year, she earns $50 in interest, bringing her total to $1,050.
 In the second year, interest is calculated at $1,050, earning $52.50, and so on, increasing her investment faster over time.

 Instance: